MBCProject/mbc-markdown/yfaq/README.md

 Initial Access - the way malware gains an initial foothold within a system - is not typically determined by analyzing the malware's code.
 For example, in ATT&CK's [Spearphishing Attachment](https://attack.mitre.org/techniques/T1193/) Technique, the attachment may be a malicious executable file, but the *code* of the attached file's isn't related to its email delivery.
 This is not to say an analyst can't surmise initial access by studying a malware instance, but determining initial access requires evidence beyond the malware's code.

-Some malware self-replicates or distributes other malware, but in keeping with MBC's *malware, code-oriented perspective*, such behaviors would be associated with the [Lateral Movement](https://github.com/MBCProject/mbc-markdown/tree/master/lateral-movement/), [Execution](https://github.com/MBCProject/mbc-markdown/tree/master/execution/), and/or [Effects](https://github.com/MBCProject/mbc-markdown/tree/master/effects/) Objectives in MBC.
-For example, if malware sends spearphishing email, its behavior would be captured by the [Send Email](https://github.com/MBCProject/mbc-markdown/tree/master/execution/send-email.md) Behavior, which is associated with execution and lateral movement.
+Some malware self-replicates or distributes other malware, but in keeping with MBC's *malware, code-oriented perspective*, such behaviors would be associated with the [Lateral Movement](https://github.com/MBCProject/mbc-markdown/tree/master/lateral-movement/), [Execution](https://github.com/MBCProject/mbc-markdown/tree/master/execution/), and/or [Effects](https://github.com/MBCProject/mbc-markdown/tree/master/effects/) objectives in MBC.
+For example, if malware sends spearphishing email, its behavior would be captured by the [Send Email](https://github.com/MBCProject/mbc-markdown/tree/master/execution/send-email.md) behavior, which is associated with execution and lateral movement.

 ### Why aren't [PRE-ATT&CK](https://attack.mitre.org/techniques/pre/) Techniques used by malware authors included in MBC? ###
 **For example, why doesn't the [Obfuscate or Encrypt Code](https://attack.mitre.org/techniques/T1319/) Technique under the [Adversary OPSEC](https://attack.mitre.org/tactics/TA0021/) Tactic apply to malware showing signs of anti-analysis techniques?**

 PRE_ATT&CK is independent of technology and models an adversary's behavior as they attempt to gain access.
 By contrast, MBC captures behaviors associated with malware executable *code*.
 It does not capture human behaviors, even if the behaviors relate to malware.
-(Malware with obfuscated code, which makes analysis difficult, would be captured using the MBC [Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-obfuscate.md) Behavior.)
+(Malware with obfuscated code, which makes analysis difficult, would be captured using the MBC [Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-obfuscate.md) behavior.)

 ### ATT&CK defines "tactics" and "techniques."
 Why does MBC define "objectives" and "behaviors" instead? ###